jipq6175/SWAXS.jl/README.md

 Possible compatible file formats:
 1. Single `.pdb` file
 2. A pair of `.pdb` files: `solute.pdb` and `solvent.pdb` (used for buffer subtraction and excluded volume)
-3. 3D electron density map; `.mrc` or `.map`.
-Buffer subtraction will be implemented.
+3. 3D electron density map: `.mrc` or `.map`.
+Buffer subtraction is implemented.
+4. 3D shape with dummy voxels: `.binvox`.
+Buffer subtraction is implemented.

 ## Required Packages